 We Are Here to Help

-We’d love to have a review meeting with you to discuss investments, retirement income planning, college planning for kids or grandkids, tax preparation, health insurance, including Medicare supplemental and prescription drug plans, and a variety of other financial planning topics.
+We’d love to have a review meeting with you to discuss investments, retirement income planning, college planning for kids or grandkids, retirement planning, tax preparation, health insurance, including Medicare supplemental and prescription drug plans, and a variety of other financial planning topics.
 Please get in touch with our office at (586) 226-2100 to schedule a meeting today!

 Please contact us immediately if you’ve had any changes to your income, job status, marriage status, 401K options, address, or any other financial changes.
 We hope you and your family have a fantastic, safe, and healthy start to the fall!